Jayesh3636/Who-knows-me-the-best-QUIZ/README.md

 # Who knows me the best Quiz
 Welcome User!

+# Idea
-The idea behind this programm is to know who knows you the best!
+The idea behind this programm is to know who knows you the best! with a single and simple nodejs program
+# Working
-I have used a array and single function from this whole prograam.
+I have used a array and single function from this whole program.